 2 North Carolina police officers on leave in fatal shooting

-CHARLOTTE, N.C. – Two North Carolina police officers have been placed on leave after a fatal shooting.
+CHARLOTTE, N.C. – Two North Carolina police officers have been placed on leave after fatally shooting an armed man.

 The statement says that despite multiple commands from police, the man didn't drop the weapon.
 Officers then shot and killed 29-year-old Rueben Galindo.